 As face masks are now essential accessories for keeping our community safe, colorful patterns and quirky prints are popping up as style statements across Alexandria.
 We’ve gathered face mask fashion pointers, from finding the right fit to picking the perfect pattern, from some of our favorite local trendsetters and business owners.
-Keep reading for easy ways to up your face mask fashion game and scroll on for the ultimate face mask styling video.
+Watch our ultimate face mask styling video and keep reading for easy ways to up your game.

 1. Pick Your Mask Personality

 Subtle?
 Bold?
 One of each?
 Consider your fashion personality while selecting your masks.
 Chelsea Anderson, the advertising, marketing and communications director for Home Grown Restaurant Group, leans toward versatile neutrals to subtly compliment an eye-catching outfit.
 “All of my masks are neutral colors,” Chelsea says.
 “I wear my lighter color mask when I’m out on the town and not at work as it matches with everything and helps me feel somewhat pulled together.”

 On the other hand Dani Sauter, the Alexandrian also known as Blonde in the District, makes her face mask a focal point.
 She inspires her 100k+ Instagram followers with outfits topped off with colorful, conspicuous masks.
 “Make a style statement,” Dani says.
 “Since it’s mandatory to wear masks in public, I consider them part of my entire outfit.”

 2. Choose Masks with Ear Loops to Maximize Hairstyle Options